Rent-to-Own Lease Agreement Template

 • Stuck with the Price: The market goes down?
 The purchaser is still on the hook to buy at the agreed-upon price.

-The Bottom Line: RTO can be a good option for both sellers and buyers in certain situations.
+The bottom line is, Rent-to-Own can be a good option for both sellers and buyers in certain situations.
 Just weigh the pros and cons carefully before diving in!

 Key Elements of a Rent-to-Own Agreement